asnur/fiber_jwtware/README.md

  // JWT Middleware
 	app.Use(jwtware.New(jwtware.Config{
         Type: "api" //optional
 		    Secret: "YOUR SECRET KEY",
-        Redirect "/login" //optional if you use Type is web }))
+        Redirect: "/login" //optional if you use Type is web }))

 //Restricted Route